LorenzoSchiff/query-fanout-viewer/README.md

 Detailed instructions are in [docs/INSTALLATION.md](docs/INSTALLATION.md).

+The original `src/bookmarklet.js` is kept as the earlier bookmarklet implementation.

 ## Privacy

 The bookmarklet runs in your browser session and reads provider-side conversation data using same-origin requests.